SamEdgemon/SportsAnalytics/baseball/Blog2_715/index.md

 The kid was still sitting on the floor.
 He knew Aaron would bat again in the next inning.

 The fourth inning began with Darrell Evans reaching on an error by Bill Russell. **Henry Aaron came to the plate** as the tying run.
-The crowd of 53,775 — the largest in the stadium's history — rose with a low, electric buzz.
+The crowd of 53,775 was the the largest in the stadium's history and all in attendence appeared to rise with a low, electric buzz.
 Aaron stepped into the box sitting on 714.

 Downing's first pitch was low, in the dirt.
 The count moved to 1-0.